SciKit-Surgery/scikit-surgerybard/doc/02_1_Calibrate_Your_Camera.rst

 B.A.R.D. requires a calibrated camera.
 The calibration is necessary for two reasons.

-- Augmented reality, which is overlaying virtual models over live video, requires it.
-Discuss why.
+- Augmented reality, which is overlaying virtual models over live video, needs to know the effective scale of the camera. i.e. how millimetres project onto pixels.
-- BARD uses the video camera to track objects in the real world, converting detected pixel coordinates to model coordinates in 3D space requires a model of the camera.
+- BARD uses the video camera to track objects in the real world, converting detected pixel coordinates to model coordinates in 3D space in order to measure the position of the camera relative to the phantom. i.e. need to meaasure in millimetres.

 The following instructions will guide you through calibrating your webcam.